mohanmca/MohanLearningGround/src/main/md/scala/scala_check.md

 # Shrink framework
 * Shrink allows to find a case that fails for 100s parameters into a case `as simple as` possible.
 * Shrink framework would try to narrow down failed cases.
-* Shrink framework use Stream type to evaluates all elements lazily, which makes the process of simplifying test cases more performant.
+* Shrink framework use Stream type to evaluate all elements lazily, which makes the process of simplifying test cases more performant.
 * Sometime shrink framework would try to minimize and would end-up other problem.
 * The shrink method takes a value and returns a stream of simpler variants of that value.
   * You are free to implement the shrink method in a way that makes sense for your particular type.